 No, I don't think so.

-I conducted my own chorus for about a dozen years and when the holiday concert came round, I was careful to include as many different types of songs as possible.
-I didn’t get rid of Christmas songs all together, but I did add in winter solstice songs, Chanukah songs and Kwanza songs; inclusive songs that brought people together.
+I conducted my own chorus for about a dozen years, and when the holiday concert came around, I was careful to include as many different types of songs as possible.
+I didn’t get rid of Christmas songs altogether, but I did add in winter solstice songs, Chanukah songs, and Kwanza songs, inclusive songs that brought people together.
 Every year I welcomed the audience by saying, “Welcome home for the holidays” It was an inclusive greeting chosen to welcome everyone.
-And every year our audience grew larger.
+And every year, our audience grew larger.

-I think every retailer wants all their customers to feel welcome every time they walk into their store.
+Every retailer wants all their customers to feel welcome whenever they enter their store.

-And that’s why I believe greeting customers with Merry Christmas 100% of the time is wrong because it excludes 25% of them.
+And that’s why I believe greeting customers with Merry Christmas 100 percent of the time is wrong because it excludes 25 percent of them.

-You want to cater to every customer, those who will buy their presents with cash and those who pay credit, those who can afford the best and those who cannot, those who celebrate Christmas and those who do not.
+You want to cater to every customer who comes in during the holiday season, those who will buy their presents with cash and those who pay credit, those who can afford the best and those who cannot, those who celebrate Christmas, and those who do not.

 They’re all purple and their money’s green.

 And how should you respond if someone wishes you a Happy Holiday or Merry Christmas or Happy Hanukkah?

 Why thank you, the same to you.

 Your holiday retail sales training must instruct employees to greet everyone with Happy Holidays.
 It’s not that you can never say Merry Christmas or Happy Hanukkah or Happy Kwanza, just wait until the customer has offered you a clue to what they celebrate.